Gmail to Google Sheets: 4 Ways to Connect Gmail and Sheets

 Pros

-• Bulk processing — can handle high volumes without manual effort
+- Bulk processing — handles high volumes without manual effort

 When to Use It

-Many users combine forwarding with the Gmail add-on: forwarding handles the automated, predictable emails while the add-on handles the one-off, selective saves.
+Many users combine forwarding with the Gmail add-on: forwarding handles the automated, predictable emails while the add-on handles selective saves.
 See our comparison of both methods for more detail.

 Method 3: Google Apps Script

 Google Apps Script is Google's JavaScript-based scripting platform.
-It can access both Gmail and Google Sheets APIs, which means you can write code that reads emails and writes them to a spreadsheet.
+It can access both Gmail and Google Sheets APIs, so you can write code that reads emails and writes them to a spreadsheet.

-This is the free, DIY alternative.
-You write the script yourself, and Google runs it for you on their servers.
+This is the free, DIY option.
+You write the script yourself, and Google runs it on their servers.

 How It Works

-Step 3: Extract email data.
 Parse the email subject, sender, date, body, and attachments using Apps Script methods.
+Then use the Sheets API to append a new row with the extracted data.

 Pros

-• Custom logic — handle complex parsing, conditional routing, or data transformation
+- Custom logic for complex parsing, conditional routing, or data transformation

 Cons

-• Attachment handling is complex — uploading files to Drive and linking them in Sheets requires significant additional code
+- Attachment handling is complex — uploading files to Drive and linking them in Sheets is a non-trivial addition

-• Error handling — you need to write your own retry logic, logging, and error notifications
+- You need to write your own retry logic, logging, and error notifications

 When to Use It